 When the Tallahassee MLS reports ‘days on market,’ it is only reporting the current listing days on market.
 So when somebody gathers up a group of properties and determines an average of this, what they are really reporting is the average marketing time it took to sell a group of houses based upon the last time the property was put in the MLS.
 Maybe an example would make this clear:

 Mary and Bob Smith listed their home “For Sale By Owner” for 30 days to try to sell it on their own.
 They had no luck so they hired Broker A to sell their home.
 The home was listed for 6 months with Broker A and the property failed to sell.
-Finally, the Smiths hired CENTURY 21 Manausa and Associates and the property was placed in the MLS.
+Finally, the Smiths hired Joe Manausa Real Estate and the property was placed in the MLS.
 The property sold in 10 days.
 So, the MLS report would show a market time of 10 days!

 Total time on the market for the Smiths was: